See also photographs of the wider Edmonton area

 - Silver Street was the shopping hub of the area which my mother describes in some detail.

-The first block of six shops in the photo on the left was built before 1894 and was by Warwick Road and Sheldon Road (out of sight down to the left).
+The first block of six shops in the photo was built before 1894 and was by Warwick Road and Sheldon Road (out of sight down to the left).
 These shops are shown on the ordinance map of that year.

 If travelling in an easterly to westerly direction, the Gibralter Fuller cycle works on the corner of Sweet Briar Walk would be the first shop on the estate.
 (This runs south/north.)